 The reason for the debilitating withdrawal symptoms is the body’s craving for endorphins.
 Without taking more opioids, there are not enough endorphins to fill the newly created receptors.
 Traditional detox methods only address the symptoms of withdrawal.
 The only way to really stop the symptoms and body’s dependence on more Tramadol is to rebalance the endorphin production in the body.
 Until the endorphin-receptor balance is brought to balance, to its original state, a person will continue to suffer the drug dependency, detox relapse and disrupted life.

-The Accelerated Neuro-Regulation or ANR method brings back the nervous system into balance, by causing it to decrease receptor production and letting the body to continue its normal endorphin production and to, at the same time, metabolize and eliminate external opioids.
+The Accelerated Neuro-Regulation or ANR treats the biological root of the dependence and brings back the nervous system into balance, by causing it to modulate the receptor-endorphin balance and letting the body to continue its normal endorphin production and to, at the same time, metabolize and eliminate external opioids.

 Re-balancing the body’s cellular, neurochemical, and endorphin-receptor systems can finally stop the bio-physical cravings that a person feels like a constant craving for more drugs.

 The ANR treatment and method takes only several hours under sedation and virtually guarantees that all patients who undergo it will not only be free of withdrawal symptoms but of their dependence on the drug from its core.